holographicSol/OmegaFindv2/README.txt

 the child processes when using pool.map() along with the initial iterables as there is no manager.dict and obviously no previously set globals for the child processes.
 Lines edited: 337, 339, 345.

+Note: Currenlty --clean-db can operate on potentially any file.
+You have been warned.